sksks5999/k8s-hello-node/README.md

 # Kubernetes Hello World Node.js

-This project is intended to be used as a sample for deployment of kubernetes applicationss.
+This project is intended to be used as a samplee for deployment of kubernetes applicationss.

 Basically this expose 3 apis: